lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 online version of the book for $29.95 to complete pre-class programming exercises;
 purchasing the physical book is optional.
 Follow [this link](https://cogniterra.org/course/465/promo) to purchase the book and gain access to our course's assignments.
 Please use your UM email to register an account.

-### Lecture videos
+### Class videos

-Lectures will be recorded and available to watch after class.
-However, if there are technical difficulties recording a lecture, it will not be re-recorded, so come to class when you can to make sure that you do not miss course content or announcements.
+Lecture periods will be recorded and available to watch after class.
+However, if there are technical difficulties recording a lecture, it will not be re-recorded, and in-class participation will be a key to your learning, so please come to class when you can.
 Videos can be found in [here](https://umontana.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=a01a54a5-8239-4b2b-8d19-b1d40102d5bc).

+### Book's lecture videos

+The authors of our textbook created [free lecture videos](https://www.youtube.com/@bioinfalgorithms/playlists) to accompany the text.
+You are not required to watch these, but if you find them helpful, please do!

 ### Discord